AntennaPod/antennapod.github.io/_events/0_A meeting template.md

 # - yyyy-mm-dd
 recurrence-additions:
 # List of date-times on which the event is additionally taking place.
 Format:
-# - start: yyyy-mm-dd hh:mm
+# - yyyy-mm-dd hh:mm
-#   end: yyyy-mm-dd hh:mm
-# - start: yyyy-mm-dd hh:mm
+# - yyyy-mm-dd hh:mm
-#   end: yyyy-mm-dd hh:mm
 location:
 # Required.
 Must be an osm.org relation ID or the text 'online'.
 location-label: